-- submit a copy of their risk assessment and written health and safety plan as contemplated in section 7(1) of the OHSA to its health and safety committee and the Department, within 21 days of the commencement of the OHS Directions; - require employees to disclose whether they have any health concerns or co-morbidities as contemplated in the definition of vulnerable employees and thereafter take special measures to mitigate the risk to these employees upon their return to work or while working from home; - notify all workers of the contents of the OHS Directions and the way it intends to implement them; - notify their employees that if they are sick or have any symptoms associated with COVID-19, that they are to remain at home and make an application for paid sick leave in terms of section 22 of the Basic Conditions for Employment Act 75 of 1997 (BCEA); - appoint a compliance officer; - ensure compliance with the measures required by the OHS Directions and its risk assessment plan through monitoring and supervision; - insofar as reasonably practicable, minimise the number of workers at the workplace through rotation, staggered working hours, shift systems, remote working arrangements or similar measures to achieve social distancing; - take measures to minimise contact between workers as well as workers and members of the public; and - provide workers with information and raise awareness around various aspects related to COVID-19, including hygiene, transmission risks, screening and testing.
+- undertake a risk assessment as soon as reasonably practicable, so as to give effect to the minimum measures required by the OHS Directions. - within 21 days of the Directive coming into force, determine whether an employer intends to implement a mandatory vaccination policy. - consult with the health and safety committee on the risk assessment and updated plan. - A copy of the risk assessment plan together with the updated workplace plan must be made available for inspection by the health and safety committee and an inspector appointed by the Department; - require employees to disclose whether they have any health concerns or co-morbidities as contemplated in the definition of vulnerable employees and thereafter take special measures to mitigate the risk to these employees upon their return to work or while working from home; - notify all workers of the contents of the OHS Directions and the way it intends to implement them; - notify their employees that if they are sick or have any symptoms associated with COVID-19, that they are to remain at home and make an application for paid sick leave in terms of section 22 of the Basic Conditions for Employment Act 75 of 1997 (BCEA); - appoint a compliance officer; - ensure compliance with the measures required by the OHS Directions and its risk assessment plan through monitoring and supervision; - insofar as reasonably practicable, minimise the number of workers at the workplace through rotation, staggered working hours, shift systems, remote working arrangements or similar measures to achieve social distancing; - take measures to minimise contact between workers as well as workers and members of the public; - provide workers with information and raise awareness around various aspects related to COVID-19, including hygiene, transmission risks, screening and testing; - provide information on the nature and benefits of the COVID-19 vaccines; and - provide information on the risks of any serious side effects such as allergic reactions.